tpm2-software/tpm2-tools/man/tpm2_createprimary.1.md

     "Supported Hash Algorithms" for a list of supported hash algorithms.

   * **-G**, **--kalg**=_KEY\_ALGORITHM_:
     Algorithm type for generated key.
-It supports friendly names like the -g option.
 If not specified, the default key algorithm is RSA.
 See section "Supported Public Object Algorithms" for a list of supported object algorithms.

   * **-o**, **--out-context**=_CONTEXT\_FILE_:
     An optional file used to store the object context returned.